aehparta/libe/docs/os.rst

 .. c:function:: void os_quit(void)

 	Will de-initialize system.
-On many smaller platforms this is just an empty define and does nothing.
+On many smaller targets this is just an empty define and does nothing.

 .. c:function:: time_t os_timei(void)